-- 1. CRD 1.1 Select indicators of program quality and/or customer service and measure achievement of objectives - 2.
-CRD 1.5 Conduct projects using appropriate research methods, ethical procedures and data analysis - CRD 2.1 Practice in compliance with current federal, regulations; and state statutes and rules as applicable and in accordance with accreditation standards and the Scope of Dietetics Practice and Code of Ethics for the Profession of Dietetics

-- 4. CRD 2.3 Design, implement and evaluate presentations to a target audience - 5.
+- 1. CRD 1.3: Justify programs, products, services, and care using appropriate evidence or data - 2.
+CRD 2.1: Practice in compliance with current federal, regulations; and state statutes and rules as applicable and in accordance with accreditation standards and the Scope of Dietetics Practice and Code of Ethics for the Profession of Dietetics - 3.
+CRD 2.2: Demonstrate professional writing skills in preparing professional communications - 4.
+CRD 2.3 Design, implement and evaluate presentations to a target audience - 5.
 CRD 2.5 Demonstrate active participation, teamwork and contributions in a group setting - 6.
 CRD 2.8 Apply leadership skills to achieve desired outcomes - 7.
 CRD 2.11 Demonstrate professional attributes within various organizational cultures - 8.
 CRD 2.13 Demonstrate negotiation skills - 9.
 CRD 3.2 Demonstrate effective communications skills for clinical and customer services in a variety of formats - 10.
-CRD 3.3 Develop and deliver products, programs, or services that promote consumer health, wellness and lifestyle management - 11.CRD 3.5 Coordinate procurement, production, distribution and service of goods and services - 12.
+CRD 3.3 Develop and deliver products, programs, or services that promote consumer health, wellness and lifestyle management - 11.
+CRD 3.5 Coordinate procurement, production, distribution and service of goods and services - 12.
 CRD 3.6 Develop and evaluate recipes, formulas, and menus for acceptability and affordability that accommodate the cultural diversity and health needs of various populations, groups, and individuals - 13.
-CRD 4.1 Participate in the management of human resources - 14.CRD 4.2 Perform management functions related to safety, security and sanitation that affect employees, customers, patients, facilities and food - 15.
-CRD 4.4 Conduct clinical and customer service quality management activities - 16.CRD 4.5 Use current informatics technology to develop, store, retrieve, and disseminate information and data - 17.CRD 4.6 Analyze quality, financial or productivity data and develop a plan for intervention - 18.CRD 4.7 Propose and use procedures as appropriate to the practice setting to reduce waste and protect the environment - 19.
+CRD 4.1 Participate in the management of human resources - 14.
+CRD 4.2 Perform management functions related to safety, security and sanitation that affect employees, customers, patients, facilities and food - 15.
+CRD 4.4 Conduct clinical and customer service quality management activities - 16.
+CRD 4.5 Use current informatics technology to develop, store, retrieve, and disseminate information and data - 17.
+CRD 4.6 Analyze quality, financial or productivity data and develop a plan for intervention - 18.
+CRD 4.7 Propose and use procedures as appropriate to the practice setting to reduce waste and protect the environment - 19.
 CRD 4.8 Conduct feasibility studies for products, programs or services with consideration of costs and benefits - 20.
-CRD 4.9 Analyze financial data to assess utilization of resources - 21.CRD 4.10 Develop a plan to provide or develop a product, program or service that includes a budget, staffing needs, equipment, and supplies
+CRD 4.9 Analyze financial data to assess utilization of resources - 21.
+CRD 4.10 Develop a plan to provide or develop a product, program or service that includes a budget, staffing needs, equipment, and supplies

+Evaluation

-Evaluation - Interns will be evaluated by the preceptor mid-way through the rotation using the GDPH DI midpoint evaluation form.
-Intern activities and assignments will be evaluated by the preceptor using activity specific grading rubrics or grading definitions included in final evaluation form.
+- 1. Interns will be evaluated by the preceptor mid-way through the rotation using the GDPH DI midpoint evaluation form. - 2.
+Intern activities and assignments will be evaluated by the preceptor using activity specific grading rubrics or grading definitions included in final evaluation form. - 3.
 Interns will be given a final evaluation at the end of the rotation using the GDPH DI final evaluation form.
-The final evaluation form will include grades from all activities/assignments as well as a review of professionalism parameters
+The final evaluation form will include grades from all activities/assignments as well as a review of professionalism parameters.